 Why can’t I see the NFTs I want to deposit?

 If you have RECUR NFTs in a wallet you’re trying to connect to and withdraw from, but you can’t see them available when you’ve selected your chain to deposit, please ensure you’re connecting to the correct chain.

 Yes, RECUR NFTs carry the royalty standard from EIP-2891.
 This ensures the original creators of the NFTs are supported and compensated for their work.

 How do users transfer NFTs across chains?

-Ex: RECUR NFT is minted on Polygon, can it be withdrawn on the ETH chain?
+For example: A RECUR NFT is minted on Polygon.
+Can it be withdrawn on the ETH chain?
 Is there a transfer feature?

 - RECUR operates a cross-chain swap in order to facilitate NFT withdrawals and deposits across chains.
 All NFTs are initially minted to Polygon.
 This initial mint occurs when the NFT is purchased via a primary sale.

 - At this time, you have two options: withdraw on Polygon or withdraw on Ethereum.